wouter-deen/wouter-deen/README.md

 - Azure Active Directory integration in full-stack web apps
 - Low-code development with Outsystems

 I have over 3 years of experience in full-stack web development using Next.js, and 4 years with web development in general.
 I have experience with Azure AD and integrating existing AD environments of organizations with webapps for SSO authentication.
 I also have experience in working with Google Cloud Platform (Firestore, Cloud Run, Identity Platform, Storage etc.).
 Regarding databases, I'm especially experienced in working with document-oriented databases, preferably in combination with schemas, e.g., Mongoose for MongoDB.
+I work primarily with JetBrains IDEs (WebStorm and IntelliJ).

 ## You can reach out to me on